Microchip-MPLAB-Harmony/wireless_apps_winc3400/apps/wifi_provision_via_ble/readme.md

----
-parent: Harmony 3 Wireless application examples for WINC3400
-title: Wi-Fi provisioning using BLE
-has_toc: true
-has_children: false
-has_toc: false
-nav_order: 1

-family: SAME54
-family: SAMD21
-function: Wi-Fi provisioning using BLE
----

 # Wi-Fi provisioning using BLE

 This example demonstrates how to pass the AP credentials to WINC3400 device via BLE.